When you’re speaking about your sales process and its steps with your sales team, which term do you use: “Sales pipeline” or “Sales funnel”?

 If a prospect is positive enough to continue interacting with your brand, they start looking for additional info about your business (articles, testimonials and customer reviews, etc.)

-Your transparent reputation and seamless website or mobile application will help you succeed at this stage.
+Your transparent reputation, website, and resources will help you succeed at this stage.

-And it’s the job of your sales reps job to provide a prospect with meaningful data to foster a positive buyer decision.
+And it’s up to your sales reps to provide a prospect with meaningful data to foster a positive buyer decision.

 Once your lead has received a sufficient amount of data, they can make a decision and either move to the next stage or leave the funnel.

-Even if 5% of the initial number of prospects get here, it still means you’ve built a successful funnel.
+Even if 5% of the initial number of prospects gets here, it still means you’ve built a successful funnel.

 After your prospect has turned into your customer, think about recurring purchases and keep your customers updated on your product, service, or business.